-- 2.5.7 A Bank may regard a sub-portfolio of its retail exposures (which should be consistent with the Banks segmentation of retail activities generally.
-In addition Segmentation at the national or country level, or below, should be the general rule) as QRRE, subject to the following criteria being met: - The exposures are revolving, unsecured, and uncommitted (both contractually and in practice).
-In this context, revolving exposures are defined as those where customers' outstanding balances are permitted to fluctuate based on their decisions to borrow and repay, up to a limit established by banks; - The exposures are to individuals; - The maximum exposure to a single individual in the sub-portfolio is SR. 5 million SAR equivalent of 100,000 Euro's or less;
+- 2.5.7 A Bank may regard a sub-portfolio of its retail exposures (which should be consistent with the Banks segmentation of retail activities generally) as QRRE, subject to the following criteria being met: - The exposures are revolving, unsecured, and uncommitted (both contractually and in practice).
+In this context, revolving exposures are defined as those where customers' outstanding balances are permitted to fluctuate based on their decisions to borrow and repay, up to a limit established by banks; - The exposures are to individuals; - The maximum exposure to a single individual in the sub-portfolio is SR. 5 million or less;